 Applicants from South Africa should apply within the Swedish Institute Study Scholarships for South Africa.

 Applicants must be from an eligible country and have at least 3,000 hours of experience from full-time/part-time employment, voluntary work, paid/unpaid internship, and/or position of trust.
 Applicants must display academic qualifications and leadership experience.
 In addition, applicants should show an ambition to make a difference by working with issues which contribute to a just and sustainable development in their country, in a long term perspective.

 Read more about the selection criteria, target countries, and eligible master programmes.
 Please note that the eligibility criteria for countries within special initiatives are different.
 Read more under the title “Special initiatives” on the page.

 Application procedure and key dates

 The application process consists of two steps.
 The first step will take place 1 December 2016 – 24:00 GMT 16 January 2017 through an online application form.
-Successful candidates will be notified by the end of January 2017 (preliminary date: 25 January 2017), and asked to submit a detailed application for the second step 1 – 10 February 2017.
+The lists of successful candidates has been notified.
+The successful candidates are required to submit a detailed application for the second step 1 – 10 February 2017.
 The two-step application process aims at offering transparency in the selection process.